OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 Expert consensus

-Refine the task battery, self-report item set, and specification of camera-derived metrics through structured expert review.
+Refine the task battery, self-report item set, safety logic, and video/setup review expectations through structured expert review.

 04